andywong418/wordpress-web-monetization-plugin/README.txt

 This plugin allows your Wordpress site to accept payments if the browser can inject payment.
 == Description ==

-This plugin allows Admin users to set a payment pointer where those with a browser extension (or native browser API) can send payments to the site.
+This plugin allows Admin users to set a payment pointer where those with a Coil handler or browser extension (or native browser API) can send payments to the site.

-Admins MUST set their payment pointer in the settings under 'Web Monetization Settings'
+Admins MUST set their payment pointer in the settings under 'Web Monetization Settings'.
+They can then choose whether or not to display a Coil widget to advertise web-monetization to non-Coil subscribers.

 = Contact: =